strangerstudios/paid-memberships-pro/readme.txt

 * BUG FIX: Updated includes/metaboxes.php to call pmpro_getAllLevels() instead of relying on the $membership_levels global which is problematic.
 * BUG FIX: Fixed a few strings that weren't wrapped for translation or were using the old text domain.
 * BUG FIX: Fixed redirect error that occured when the levels page was not set.
+* BUG FIX/ENHANCEMENT: Fixed issue where some emails (e.g. the password reset email) would not have wpautop applied to them, crunching up the lines of text.
 * BUG FIX/ENHANCEMENT: Better checking for Theme My Login compatibility when handling login redirects.
 * BUG FIX/ENHANCEMENT: Better error handling for Braintree.
 * BUG FIX/ENHANCEMENT: Membership stats widget now shows first 3 levels based on level order.